 In September, the Studio Company’s dancers will participate in a week-long residency and be joined by an emerging choreographer to create a new work, as part of a larger initiative of the Culpeper Arts & Culture program to foster new talent in dance.

-More photos from the dancers’ warm-up and performance in June, as well as the post-program reception on Kykuit's terrace, can be found on our Facebook page.
+More photos from the dancers’ performance in June, as well as the post-program reception on Kykuit's terrace, can be found on our Facebook page.
 All photos are by Frederick Charles.

 Information on upcoming performances is at www.rbf.org/events.